 The perfect move requires a bit of advanced planning and effort on your part.

-When you utilize these moving tips, you’ll be surprised at how prepared you feel about your upcoming move.
+When you utilize these move tips, you’ll be surprised at how prepared you feel about your movers arrival.

 Moving Tip #1: Don’t Procrastinate